 Here are some common commission rates based on different renting and buying situations:

-• When buying a non-landed private property, like a condo, you shouldn’t have to pay a commission fee.
-Instead, the seller’s agent pays 2% to 4% and may share part of their commission with your agent.
+When buying a non-landed private property, like a condo, you generally don’t pay a commission fee directly.
+Instead, the seller pays around 2% to 4% to their agent, and the seller’s agent may share part of their commission with your agent.

-• When buying a Housing and Development Board (HDB) resale, you may pay your agent up to 1%.
+When buying a Housing and Development Board (HDB) resale, you may pay your agent up to 1% (seller pay 2%).
 Please note that buying an HDB is only limited to permanent residents and Singaporeans.

-• When renting a private residence or HDB for two years, if the monthly rent is below SG$3,500, you pay a commission fee of one month’s rent to your agent.
+When renting a private residence or HDB for two years, the typical commission is one month’s rent, split between the landlord’s and tenant’s agents.

 Requirements